 Spontaneous esophageal rupture is caused by a sudden increase in intra-esophageal pressure, leading to a complete transmural tear through the esophagus.
 The complications will depend on the location of the rupture, as the esophagus abuts different areas of the body.
 The mid esophagus lies next to the right pleura while the lower esophagus abuts the left pleura.
 Rupture occurs most commonly in the left posterolateral wall of the distal third of the esophagus with extension into the left pleural cavity.
 Intrathoracic esophagus perforations can lead to mediastinal inflammation, emphysema or necrosis due to gastric contents entering the area.
 However, rupture may also occur in the cervical or upper thoracic area.
 Upper thoracic or mid-esophagus perforations tend to produce pleural effusion or hydropneumothorax on the right.
 The cervical ruptures are usually more localized and benign as the spread to the mediastinum through the retroesophageal space is slow and limited.

-The management of boerhaave syndrome is multidisciplinary.
-The patient needs immediate hydration, antibiotics and a surgery consult.
-Treatment is typically tailored to the patient’s presentation, the type and extent of rupture, the time to diagnosis, and the viability of the esophageal wall.
+The management of Boerhaave syndrome is interprofessional.
+The patient needs immediate hydration, antibiotics, and a surgery consult.
+Treatment is typically tailored to the patient’s presentation, the type, and extent of the rupture, the time to diagnosis, and the viability of the esophageal wall.
 Early perforations, those diagnosed within 12-24 hours, have the best outcomes.
 Three common treatment options include conservative, endoscopic, or surgical.
 The mainstay of treatment includes volume replacement, broad-spectrum antibiotic coverage, and surgical evaluation.
 Surgical intervention includes primary esophageal repair through open thoracotomy vs. VATS with fundic reinforcement, which is the gold standard within the first twenty-four hours.
 Endoscopic placement of stents has been used to prevent fistula formations or seal esophageal leaks in both patients with delayed diagnoses and those with the early diagnosis without widespread contamination.
 Conservative measurements are usually reserved for small or contained ruptures.
-The outlook for patients with boerhaave syndrome is guarded.
+The outlook for patients with Boerhaave syndrome is guarded.
 Those who present late usually develop multiple organ failure and death.
 Those treated early usually have a favorable prognosis but the recovery can take months.
 (Level V)

 |||Prosperi P,Alemanno G,Di Bella A,Ardu M,Maltinti G,Iacopini V,Bergamini C,Valeri A, A minimally invasive approach with a 3d imaging system for the treatment of esophageal perforation due to Boerhaave syndrome.
 Annali italiani di chirurgia.
 2018 Dec 19; [PubMed PMID: 30569908]|